modernweb-dev/web/docs/blog/introducing-modern-web/index.md

 ```

 It feels like something is missing in this test... 🤔
-Expecting something to be true in once case and false in another without any other function call feels wrong.
+Expecting something to be true in one case and false in another without any other function call feels wrong.
 Right we are missing a way to change the actual size of the window.

 For that we need to install the library: